hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ~~~

 ### Representing body site and laterality
-When using some AU Core profiles it may be desirable to represent relevant body site and laterality information associated with a record using CodeableConcept elements, notably:
+When using some AU Core profiles it may be desirable to represent relevant body site, which may include laterality, information associated with a record using CodeableConcept elements, notably:
 *  [AU Core Condition](StructureDefinition-au-core-condition.html) - with primary finding code `Condition.code` and `Condition.bodySite`
 *  [AU Core Procedure](StructureDefinition-au-core-procedure.html) - with primary procedure code `Procedure.code` and `Procedure.bodySite`